 We both had our outfits including shoes custom-made in Vietnam and then sent home for a very good price.
 There are hundreds of tailor and shoe shops in Hoi-an and other Vietnamese destinations.
 I personally hate shopping but this is a very different experience.
 I basically told them what I wanted and it fits when it’s finished.

 Shop around for the Best Tailor in Hoi An

 If you are on a budget the smaller retail shops are more likely to give you a better price.
 If you buy multiple items from one retailer you should get a discount.
 Avoid people leading you to shops as a commission will be added to your bill.

 Check out two to three stores for a price and then you will have a good understanding of how much you want to pay.
 I think it’s important be fair with your expectations of price.
 Keeping in mind the shop keeper and the tailor all need to make a living from the sale.

 Check out the shop reviews on trip advisor

-Our best travel tip is to do your research.
+Our best travel tip is to do your research when getting clothes made in Hoi An.
 As I mentioned previously, we had some trial and error situations.
 When we had the clothes made we researched the shops before hand through tripadvisor reviews.

 We didn’t do the same with our shoes and unfortunately the lady tried to give us something different from what we ordered.
 Lesson learnt!
 It’s important to check out other customers reviews, of which there are many on the tailor shops in Vietnam.